-Your procedure time in Endoscopy can vary, as some procedures may take longer than expected and emergency procedures will take priority.
+Your procedure time in Endoscopy can vary as some procedures may take longer than expected and emergency procedures will take priority.

-What is a colonoscopy?
+What is a flexible sigmoidoscopy?

-A colonoscopy is a procedure which allows the doctor to look directly at the lining of your large bowel (colon).
-A long flexible tube, about the thickness of your index finger, with a bright light at its tip (colonoscope) is carefully passed through the anus to the caecum and the end of your small intestine - see diagram on page 2.
+A flexible sigmoidoscopy is a procedure which allows the doctor to look directly at the lining of the large bowel (colon).
+A long flexible tube, about the thickness of your index finger, with a bright light at its tip (endoscope) is carefully passed through the anus to the descending colon - see diagram on page 2.

-A digital video camera on the colonoscope (tube) transmits pictures of the inside of your colon to a monitor, so that the doctor can look for any abnormalities.
-The doctor may take a biopsy (sample) of the lining of the colon, which is a painless procedure.
+A digital video camera on the endoscope transmits pictures of the inside of the colon to a monitor, so that the doctor can look for any abnormalities.
+The doctor may take a biopsy (sample) of the lining of the colon which is a painless procedure.
 Afterwards, the sample can be looked at under a microscope.

-It is also possible to remove polyps during the colonoscopy procedure.
-Polyps are abnormal growths of tissue, which can sometimes bleed or become cancerous.
+It is also possible to remove polyps (adenomas) during the sigmoidoscopy procedure.
+Polyps are abnormal sections of tissue, which can sometimes bleed or become cancerous.
 If polyps are removed, they will be sent for further tests.

-What preparation will I need for my colonoscopy?
+What preparation will I need for my flexible sigmoidoscopy?